-This was followed by six (2 - 3 days) short-duration regional workshops held during 1989 and 1990, where CEO's and PM's and Community Health Volunteers (CHV's) selected for the CSCD programme attended.
+This was followed by six (2-3 days) short-duration regional workshops held during 1989 and 1990, where CEO's and PM' and Community Health Volunteers (CHV's) selected for the CSCD programme attended.

-The training covered all aspects of the CSCD programs with pre and post evaluations.
+The training covered all aspects of the CSCD programme with pre and post evaluations.

-Other activities of CMAI complementing CSCD program: Publications from CMAI, like FICHA PLUS, Diarrhéea dialogne and Contact an sent lothe microprojects to help them understand wider community healter issue.
-As part se technical support, FICNA manual and Where there is No Docker' are supplied to the microproject.
+Other activities of CMAI complementing CSCD program:

+Publications from CMAI, like FIONA Plus, Diarrhoea dialogue and Contact are sent to the microprojects to help them understand wider community health issue.
+As part of technical support, FIONA manual and Where there is no Doctor are supplied to the microproject of CMAI.

-Reports and Returns :
+Reports and Returns:

-The initial format used for reports and returns was complicated and not understood by the participating micro-projects, and led to confusing initial reports, while mystifying the simple steps involved in CSCD implementation.
+The initial format used for reports and returns was complicated and not understood by the particilpating microprojects, and led to confusing initial reports, while mystifying the simple steps involved in CSCD implementation.